peerware/peerbot/README.md

-Mostly a UI for Google TTS API
+Mostly a user interface for the Google Text-to-speech API